 This playroom from Home Interior By Lara has wooden storage pieces outfitted with opaque plastic bins that can easily slide in and out, creating an organized system that can handle even the biggest toy and craft collections.

 If you are short on storage space, why not let some of your kids' toys double as art?
 Here, Where Learning Meets Play proves how creative, colorful toys don't need to be hidden away when they are this beautiful.
 Use exposed shelving or the top of a dresser to show off some of your children's favorite toys.

 08 of 30

 Go Wild With Baskets

-Baskets are truly one of the most versatile items you can have in your home.
-Not only do they look chic and stylish, but they are perfect for tossing basically anything out of sight.
-Here, a mixture of sliding plastic bins and woven baskets create the ultimate storage space for every type of toy.Continue to 9 of 10 below.
+Baskets are one of the most versatile items you can have in your home.
+Not only do they look chic and stylish, but they are perfect for keeping basically anything out of sight.
+Here, This Mummy Story used a mixture of sliding plastic bins and woven baskets as the ultimate storage space for every type of toy.Continue to 9 of 30 below.